 HTML5 is another great way to incorporate video content in your emails.
 It is also the latest popular technology for embedding videos into emails.
 It offers significant benefits with rich media experience to viewers.

 Being one of the newer techniques, HTML5 provides a far richer viewing experience for users.
+Here is a list of some email marketing services you can use in 2019.

 4. Embedding videos to play perfectly on all devices